-Yes, Trust Capital TC offers its clients the opportunity to trade using EA’s, please refer to Trust Capital TC Terms & Conditions to read more.
+Yes, Trust Capital offers its clients the opportunity to trade using EA’s, please refer to Trust Capital Terms & Conditions to read more.

-Trust Capital TC allows scalping on Trust Standard Accounts where slippage may occur.
+Trust Capital allows scalping on Trust Standard Accounts where slippage may occur.

 To change your language preference, go to View > Languages.
 Select your default language.
 You may need to restart the Meta Trader application for the changes to take effect.